Skip to main content

 1. The post is too recent

-• The social media platform (some are updated more often than others).
+• The platform (some update more frequently than others)

 • Alcohol